kylesliva/kylesliva-blog/content/posts/makingof.md

 # What to do next?
 1. Set up GitHub Actions deploys to automate step 4 onwards from my workflow.
 I am looking at using [this](https://loganmarchione.com/2023/11/deploying-hugo-with-cloudfront-and-s3-for-real-this-time/#github-actions) as a model, but I'd like to sit down and really spend time customizing it to fit how I do my work.
-2. Fix my favicon for mobile (getting acquainted with supporting every platform that uses the web!)
-3. Writing automation for steps 1-3 of my workflow
+2. Writing automation for steps 1-3 of my workflow
 	1. Get from Obsidian to my repo at a minimum of effort.